Drone Laws in Wisconsin

 Are drones allowed in Wisconsin?

-Drones are allowed in Wisconsin for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
+Drones are allowed in Wisconsin for recreational and commercial use, subject to FAA regulations and flight controls established by local governments.
 Read on for details.

-Specific additional drone use laws by Wisconsin legislature
+Specific additional drone use laws by the Wisconsin legislature

 Wisconsin statute defines Drones as unmanned aerial vehicles (UAVs) not equipped to carry human operators.
 UAVs receive vehicle lift by aerodynamic forces and can be piloted from the ground remotely or fly autonomously.
 Drones are expendable or recoverable.